Residential Real Estate Contracts in Texas: The Value of Special Provisions

 A special provision clarifying the obligation of the seller to cure objections is almost always perceived as reasonable and can easily be covered in a special provisions addendum.

-Striking Specific Performance
+Striking Buyer’s Specific Performance Remedy

 Clearly, it is in the seller’s interest to avoid being sued for specific performance—not just because a lawsuit is inconvenient and expensive but because it may involve public notice of the suit (a recorded lis pendens) that could cloud title and prevent sale of the property to anyone else.